 Return of Title IV (R2T4) for Federal Funds

-UTSA is required to return a portion of federal aid if a student withdraws on or before completing 60% of the semester.
+UT San Antonio is required to return a portion of federal aid if a student withdraws on or before completing 60% of the semester.
 Federal financial aid includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), the Teacher Education Assistance for College and Higher Education Grant (TEACH), Federal Perkins Loan, Federal Direct Loans (subsidized and unsubsidized), the Federal Direct Parent Loan (PLUS) for undergraduate students and the Federal PLUS Loan for graduate students.
-UTSA will return funds on behalf of the students to the appropriate federal aid program, which may cause the student to incur a balance.
-You are required to repay any balance owed to UTSA before transcripts or diplomas will be released or you can register for an upcoming semester.
-Any federal loan amount owed by the student is to be repaid under the terms of their promissory note.
+UT San Antonio will return funds on behalf of the students to the appropriate federal aid program, which may cause the student to incur a balance.

 If the amount disbursed to you was less than the amount you earned, you may be eligible to receive a post-withdrawal disbursement of the earned aid that was not received.
 Financial Aid and Scholarships will notify you if you are eligible for a post-withdrawal disbursement.